Detroit Lions

 The Lions are my team, and I hate myself for it.

 Having grown up watching games in the old Pontiac Silverdome, it was nice to get a shiny new palace.
-Even though the place is approaching its 20th birthday, it still feels fresh with its industrial chic design, high-quality concessions and solid game day operation.
-Unfortunately, the team inside drags the experience down.
+Even though the place is now in its third decade, it still feels fresh with its industrial chic design, high-quality concessions and solid game day operation.
+Unfortunately, the team inside has historically dragged the experience down.

-The Lions stink.
+The Lions usually stink.
 So it would make sense to feed the fans well in order to encourage them to come back for more punishment.
-Ford Field has some of the best concessions in the NFL featuring a ton of well-respected local restaurants.
-There’s BBQ from Slow’s, pizza from Bigalora, coney dogs from National Coney Island, sausages from Corridor Sausages, geltato from Zingerman’s, and shawarma from La Shish.
-Plus you can get macro beer for $5.
+Ford Field has some of the best concessions in the NFL featuring many well-respected local restaurants.
+There’s BBQ from Bert’s, pretzels from Ben’s, cheesesteaks from Lefty’s, Latin fare from Honcho, pizza from Novella’s, and some good natural casing Coney dogs.
+Plus you can get macro beer for $4 before kickoff.